McSherry/Zener/README.md

 Zener is an embeddable HTTP server with supporting logic.
 It handles loading resources and provides a set of APIs that allows your front-end code (such as JavaScript or Dart) to communicate with your back-end logic.
 Zener can simplify development and means you can use the same client&harr;server mindset you would when writing web applications.

+As well as being great for software using an HTML GUI, Zener is also a perfectly capable general-purpose web server.

 Zener is written in C# 5.0, and has been tested against .NET 4.0 and Mono 3.12.0.
+It is released under the BSD 3-Clause licence.